-This program is split evenly between Brackenhurst, an eco-campus in Limuru, Kenya, and a Conservancy in the infamous Maasai Mara ecosystem.
-It aims to provide students with an understanding of the complex relationships between Kenya’s indigenous communities, land, water and wildlife.
-Students will be presented with modern challenges and solutions that can help preserve some of the world’s most diverse ecosystems – from African forest, to wetlands, to the savannah.
+This program is split evenly between Brackenhurst, an eco-campus in Limuru, Kenya, and a Conservancy in the famous Maasai Mara ecosystem.
+It aims to provide students with an understanding of the complex relationships between Kenya’s indigenous communities, land, water, and wildlife.
+Students will be presented with modern challenges and solutions that can help preserve some of the world’s most diverse ecosystems – from African forest to wetlands, to the savannah.
 As Kenya’s human population grows at an ever-increasing rate, improved land management, payments for ecosystems services, and control of human-wildlife conflict are all required to stem the loss of biodiversity and the habitats that sustain it.
 This program will provide students with an understanding of historical and current threats to biodiversity in East Africa, expose them to ecological regenerative practices, and equip them with field-based skills to observe and apply practical solutions to the needs of specific target groups.

 - A background in environmental science, conservation biology, agro-ecology, horticulture, development studies, wildlife studies, or related subjects is ideal (entering 200 level and up).

 Brackenhurst is approximately 40km north of Nairobi set in a safe and peaceful environment among the rolling hills of Limuru, which is famous for its tea fields.
 Brackenhurst is home to one of the largest collection of indigenous plants species in East Africa, with over 1,000 tree and shrub species, many of which are endangered or thought to be extinct within their original distribution zones.
 It’s also an ideal base from which students can explore the surrounding Kenyan wetlands.

 - Broaden their knowledge of historical and current threats to tropical wetlands, forest, and African savannah ecosystems

 - Demonstrate an understanding of key terms, theories and concepts related to East African wetlands, forest and savannah ecologies

 - Hone professional skills by demonstrating the use of appropriate evaluative techniques in wetland plant and animal investigation

 - Gain critical insight into community-based conservation, incentivizing conservation, and restoring damaged ecosystems

 Key Study Topics